 Result : a virtuous circle

 Adoption of the Market Stability Reserve

-The European Parliament adopted on 8 July the regulation setting up a Market Stability Reserve.
-Taken in isolation, this new instrument will not provide the fundamental ETS rethink Cefic and the Alliance of Energy Intensive Industries are calling for.
+On 8 July 2015, the European Parliament adopted the regulation setting up a Market Stability Reserve.
+Taken in isolation, this new instrument will not provide the fundamental ETS rethink Cefic and the Alliance of Energy Intensive Industries believe is necessary.

-Cefic has proposed using the market stability reserve as a reserve for industrial growth.
-Under this proposal, undertakings that grow would receive allowances from the reserve to cover increased production at benchmark levels.
+Cefic has proposed using the MSR as a reserve for industrial growth.
+Under our proposal, undertakings that grow would receive allowances from the reserve to cover increased production at benchmark levels.
 Undertakings that reduce production would surrender the resulting surplus allowances to the reserve.

 ETS System: The Bigger Picture

 The European chemical industry supports the fight against climate change and the Commission’s ambition to transform the EU into a competitive low carbon economy.
 Our industry will play an instrumental role in delivering the technologies and solutions to reach that goal.

 The EU ETS is a key instrument in the implementation of this common ambition.
 At the same time, it represents an important challenge for the European chemical industry.
 We are an energy user.
 Significant sectors of our industry – petrochemicals, ammonia, fertilisers, chlorine, etc – are energy- intensive.
 Just as the other energy-intensive industries – such as glass, cement, paper, metal or lime – we compete on price in global commodity markets.